-- Loitering Detection: Video analytics are trained to notice when people or vehicles remain in a defined zone longer than the user-defined time allows.
+- Loitering Detection: In Smart Cities, video analytics are trained to notice when people or vehicles remain in a defined zone longer than the user-defined time allows.
 For the safety of the area, an alarm could be activated depending on the preferences of the program implementer.
 This behavior is effective in the real-time notification of suspicious behavior around pharmacy departments, ATMs, narcotic dispensaries, and other locations.

 - Stopped Vehicle Detection: This portion of video analytics is useful for preventing vehicles from idling or stopping in an unauthorized location for prolonged periods of time.
 Vehicles stopped near a sensitive area longer than the user-defined time allows are detected.
 This behavior is ideal for stopping vehicles from obstructing loading and receiving docks, enforcing parking rules, and decreasing vehicle wait time at valet services or parking gates.
 Stopped vehicles in moving roadways can also indicate unreported accidents or vehicle issues, and such technology can alert proper authorities of the instances.

 - Camera Sabotage: Advanced video loss detection can recognize when a live video stream has been compromised or tampered with.
 For example, if a vandal paints or covers a lens or reaches to move a fixed camera away from an intended scene, an alarm is triggered.